chenxinli001/GCN-DE/README.md

 - CUDA 8.0

 ## Train&Test
-Code is being organized and will be released soon.
+Training and testing code is being organized and will be released soon.

 ## Results